-Buffalo Niagara RIVERKEEPER® is a community-based organization dedicated to protecting the quality and quantity of water, while connecting people to water.
+Buffalo Niagara RIVERKEEPER® is a community-based nonprofit organization dedicated to protecting the quality and quantity of water, while connecting people to water.
 We do this by cleaning up pollution from our waterways, restoring fish and wildlife habitat, and enhancing public access through greenways that expand parks and open space.

-In 1989, the New York State Department of Environmental Concern (NYSDEC) completed the first Buffalo River Remedial Action Plan (RAP).
-That same year, concerned citizens formed “The Friends of the Buffalo River”, a group focused on the environmental health of the Buffalo River – one of the 43 Great Lakes Areas of Concern (AOCs).
-The group worked throughout the 1990’s protecting areas along the river from conversion to industrial use and collaborating on three habitat restoration projects along the river.
-In 2000, the group expanded its mission to include the Niagara River, and a year later hired their first paid employee.
-In 2003, Friends of the Buffalo and Niagara River (FBNR) became the first nonprofit organization in the Great Lakes Basin to receive funding and authority from the USEPA to coordinate and manage the implementation of a RAP.
-By mid-decade, FBNR became a member of the Waterkeeper Alliance and changed its name to Buffalo Niagara RIVERKEEPER.
+In 1989, the New York State Department of Environmental Conservation (NYSDEC) completed the first Buffalo River Remedial Action Plan (RAP).
+That same year, concerned citizens formed the “Friends of the Buffalo River”, a group focused on the environmental health of the Buffalo River – one of the 43 Areas of Concern (AOC) along the Great Lakes.
+The group worked throughout the 1990’s, protecting areas along the river from further industrial degradation and collaborating on three Buffalo River habitat restoration projects.
+By the year 2000, Friends of the Buffalo River had expanded the scope of their mission to include the Niagara River, and a year later hired their first paid employee.
+In 2003, “Friends of the Buffalo and Niagara River” (FBNR) became the first nonprofit organization in the Great Lakes Basin to receive funding and authority from the USEPA to coordinate and manage the implementation of a RAP.
+By mid-decade, FBNR became a member of the Waterkeeper Alliance and changed their name to Buffalo Niagara RIVERKEEPER.

-Over the next five years, RIVERKEEPER:
+Over the next five years, Buffalo Niagara RIVERKEEPER:

 - Became the first non-profit to sign a Great Lakes Legacy Act Project Agreement with the USEPA-GLNPO in the upper Buffalo River

-- Moved into new office space at 1250 Niagara Street (and to 721 Main Street as of May 2014)
+- Expanded and moved from office space at 1250 Niagara Street to 721 Main Street.